 Windshear was the first wind tunnel of its kind in North America and only the third rolling-road wind tunnel of its scale in existence.
 Windshear is available for hire to all motorsports teams and auto manufacturers.
 NASCAR, INDYCAR, sports car and NHRA teams utilize Windshear, as does the United States Council for Automotive Research (USCAR), which has conducted tests on production cars at Windshear.

 In addition to his professional accomplishments, Haas is passionate about auto racing.
-He has competed successfully in off-road racing and sponsored numerous race teams through the years in CART, IndyCar, Formula One and NASCAR, the latter of which includes a tenured partnership with Hendrick Motorsports.
+He has competed successfully in off-road racing and sponsored numerous race teams through the years in CART, INDYCAR, Formula One and NASCAR.

 In 2002, Haas formed his own NASCAR Cup Series team, Haas CNC Racing.
 Originally headquartered in Concord, North Carolina, Haas CNC Racing began as a single-car team with chassis and technical support from Hendrick Motorsports.
 The team made its debut on Sept.
 29, 2002 at Kansas Speedway in Kansas City with driver Jack Sprague.